FRC 9498- ZENSHIN Robotics

 Six weeks production time

-The rules are announced by English in January every year, and in just six weeks all the teams build their robot which sized approximately 1m x 1m x 1m and weighing 50kg, by the budget they raised.
-In addition to robot's performance, robot's design and outreach activities (lectures, etc.) are also evaluated and awards.
+The rules will be revealed in English in January every year.
+Within only six weeks, all the teams will have to build their robots which are sized approximately 1m x 1m x 1m and weighing 50kg, with the budget they raised.
+In addition to robots' performances, robots' design and outreach activities (lectures, etc.) are also evaluated in the qualification criteria.

 2023 Season Rules